khanhf-ng820/CS160-GoGame/README.md

 Make sure all of them are available in PATH in order to be used in the Terminal.

+Also make sure you have Internet connect while following these building steps.

 Clone this repository using git:
 ```bash
 git clone --single-branch --branch main https://github.com/khanhf-ng820/CS160-GoGame.git